 Paducah is a fun, charming little city that can easily be explored in a couple of days.
 You should visit and see why it was named the World’s 7th City of Crafts and Folk Art by UNESCO in 2013.
-Below is a list of nine things you can and should do in Paducah.
+Below is a list of nine things to do in Paducah, Kentucky.

 1 – Eat at a Fifth-Generation German Bakery